Qovery/documentation/website/docs/community/become-an-ambassador.md

 <Alert type="success">

-Become an ambassador and host 10 apps for free and for ever.
+Become an ambassador and host 10 apps for free, forever.

 </Alert>